justjavac/ChromeSnifferPlus/README.md

 ### Introduction

-ChromeSnifferPlus： Sniff web framework and javascript libraries run on browsing website.
+Sniff web framework and javascript libraries run on browsing website.

 With this extension, You can sniff: